‘Green Book’ director: ‘I was an idiot’ for genital-flashing

-LOS ANGELES (AP) — “Green Book” director Peter Farrelly says he’s deeply sorry and embarrassed after film website The Cut found a 20-year-old story where colleagues said Farrelly liked to flash his genitals as a joke.
+LOS ANGELES (AP) — “Green Book” director Peter Farrelly said Wednesday that he’s deeply sorry and embarrassed after film website The Cut found a 20-year-old story where colleagues said Farrelly liked to flash his genitals as a joke.

-The Cut on Wednesday published excerpts of a 1998 Newsweek story saying Farrelly and his brother liked to use ruses to get people to look at Farrelly’s penis.
+The Cut on Wednesday published excerpts of a 1998 Newsweek story saying Farrelly and his brother and frequent filmmaking partner Bobby Farrelly liked to use ruses to get people to look at Farrelly’s penis.

-Those who said they’d been tricked included film executive Tom Rothman and actress Cameron Diaz, who was starring in Farrelly’s “There’s Something About Mary” at the time.
+Farrelly issued a statement through his publicists saying the stories’ descriptions are true.

-Peter Farrelly issued a statement confirming the truth of the stories, saying he thought he was being funny at the time, but now knows he “was an idiot.”
+“I was an idiot,” Farrelly said.
+“I did this decades ago and I thought I was being funny and the truth is I’m embarrassed and it makes me cringe now.
+I’m deeply sorry.”

 Most Read Entertainment Stories